What is the salary for an anesthesiologist?

-LocumTenens.com conducted its Annual Compensation and Employment Survey in August of 2019.
-Survey respondents represent Anesthesiologists who practice on a locum tenens basis as well as those with permanent salaries.
+LocumTenens.com conducted its Annual Salary and Employment Survey in May of 2021.
+Survey respondents represent anesthesiologists who practice on a locum tenens basis as well as those with permanent salaries.
 Compensation results consist of only full-time, permanent employees and consider only annual salary and bonuses.

 Historical salary data

-How does this year's salary compare to other years?
+How does this year's salary for anesthesiologists compare to other years?

 Demographic insights by gender